DavidDouglass1/Cyber-Security/Cybersecurity Incident Report.md

 attack used by flooding the web server with SYN requests.</p>
 <p>The logs show that there were two types of errors: 1.
 An HTTP/1.1 504
 Gateway Time-out (text/html) error message.
 And 2.
-A timeout error due to the web server not receiving a [SYN, ACK] packet.
+A timeout error due to the web server not receiving a [SYN, ACK] packet.</p>
-The web site is down until this issue is resolved and the potential attack is stopped, causing loss of sales.
-This attack should be addressed ASAP.
+<p>The web site is down until this issue is resolved and the potential attack
-</p></th>
+ is stopped, causing loss of sales.
+This attack should be addressed ASAP.</p></th>
 </tr>
 <tr class="header">
 </tr>